sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 1. **Meditations by the Sea**

 _DVO is comprised of talented amateur musicians from the Hamilton area._

-***

-## UPCOMING CONCERTS

-### A Costume Party for Kids of All Ages!

-October 30, 2022

-Join the DVO in a Halloween Costume Party, complete with a costume parade and prizes.
-The DVO will perform popular music for the season from film and stage – spooky and exciting.

-### Travelling Again

-February 12, 2023

-A travelogue concert featuring music from around the world – traveling through melodies while we start to travel again after two years.

-### Swing into Spring!

-May 28, 2023

-The DVO will present a swinging concert of music from the big bands.

-***

-## PAST CONCERTS

-The [Dundas Valley Orchestra YouTube channel](https://www.youtube.com/channel/UCWZ8-oXO6gf_35eoGCB08Mg) has virtual and video performances.

 ## Concerts of the 2021-2022 Season